benitmatumona/Benitcs50/README.md

 # CS50 projects in python

-# problem sets from the CS50 course in python all in one repsito
+# problem sets from the CS50 course in python all in one repository

 These are project from CS50 course starting from the basics (like a simple program that prompts the user from and input returns it all in lowercaes) to an advance